 Although casualties were light on both sides, the Battle of Hanover was a significant engagement because it delayed the arrival of Stuart's cavalry at the Battle of Gettysburg until mid-afternoon of the second day of the pivotal conflict on July 2.
 Stuart's late arrival deprived Lee of vital information about Union troop deployments prior to the battle, and his absence also limited the effectiveness of the Army of Northern Virginia during the first two days of the engagement.

 As Stuart was completing his ride around the Union army, Lee had little access to information about the status of his enemy, which was changing rapidly.
-On June 27, Hooker impulsively offered to resign his position as commander of the Army of the Potomac after a dispute with Union general-in-chief Henry W. Halleck.
-The next day, President Abraham Lincoln accepted Hooker's resignation and assigned the post to Major General George G. Meade.
+On June 27, 1863, Hooker attended a strategy meeting with President Lincoln and General-in-chief Henry W. Halleck.
+When a dispute arose regarding the disposition of troops at Harpers Ferry, Hooker impulsively offered to resign his command.
+Lincoln quickly accepted the resignation and had Secretary of War Edwin M. Stanton issue General Orders, No. 194 (U.S. War Department) placing George Meade in command of the Army of the Potomac.
 Upon assuming his new command, Meade quickly began moving north from Frederick, Maryland in search of Lee's army in Pennsylvania.
 When Lee finally learned of Meade's aggressive pursuit, he ordered his scattered army to concentrate at Cashtown, about eight miles west of the village of Gettysburg, Pennsylvania.

 On June 30, a brigade of Confederate soldiers from A.P.
 Hill's Corps approached Gettysburg from the northwest in search of supplies.
 Upon their arrival, they observed Union cavalry commanded by Brigadier General John Buford entering the town from the south.
 Avoiding engagement, the Rebels returned to Cashtown to report what they had seen.
 Suspecting that his soldiers had seen state militia, rather than Federal troopers, Hill sent two brigades into Gettysburg the next morning to investigate.